Regardless if you are camping with your dog in the wilderness or your backyard, you will surely need a camping tent.

-Here are the 10 best tents for camping with dogs you can get today.
+Here are the 10 top-rated tents for dog owners.

-ALPS Mountaineering is a camping gear manufacturer incorporated in 1993, continues to grow and pride themselves in their high-quality outdoor products.
+ALPS Mountaineering is a camping gear manufacturer incorporated in 1993 and pride itself on its high-quality outdoor products.

 This tent only weighs 5 pounds and has everything you need to camp with your dog.
 It comes with durable zippers, storage pockets, guy ropes, aluminum stakes, and 2 doorways.
 Plus, the 2 vestibules, allowing you to store your gear outside the tent.

 Coleman offers an extensive range of outdoor recreation products, and with more than 120 years of experience, it is hard to go wrong with their tents.